De saint-george History, Family Crest & Coats of Arms

-local accents frequently changed the spelling of a name.
+Changes of spelling have occurred in most surnames.
+The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
+Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
+This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
-Hence, there are some spelling variations of the name De saint'george, including Saint-Georges, Saint-George, de Saint-George, du Saint-George and many more.
+Hence, there are some spelling variations of the name De saint-george, including Saint-Georges, Saint-George, de Saint-George, du Saint-George and many more.

-Another 24 words (2 lines of text) are included under the topic Early De saint'george Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early De saint-george Notables in all our PDF Extended History products and printed products wherever possible.